chopster44/edulinkone-api/README.md

 ```ts
 await edulink.Authenticate();
 ```
-No arguments are required as they are collected on the creation of a instance.
+No arguments are required as they are collected on the creation of an instance.

 ### Get Timetable: